OpenLiberty/cloud-hosted-guides/instructions/guide-kubernetes-intro/README.md

 inventory                                                        1.0-SNAPSHOT
 system                                                           1.0-SNAPSHOT
 open-liberty                                                     latest
-k8s.gcr.io/kube-proxy-amd64                                      v1.10.3
-k8s.gcr.io/kube-scheduler-amd64                                  v1.10.3
-k8s.gcr.io/kube-controller-manager-amd64                         v1.10.3
-k8s.gcr.io/kube-apiserver-amd64                                  v1.10.3
-k8s.gcr.io/etcd-amd64                                            3.1.12
-k8s.gcr.io/k8s-dns-dnsmasq-nanny-amd64                           1.14.8
-k8s.gcr.io/k8s-dns-sidecar-amd64                                 1.14.8
-k8s.gcr.io/k8s-dns-kube-dns-amd64                                1.14.8
-k8s.gcr.io/pause-amd64                                           3.1
 ```

 If you don’t see the **system:1.0-SNAPSHOT** and **inventory:1.0-SNAPSHOT** images, then check the Maven build log for any potential errors.
-In addition, if you are using Minikube, make sure your Docker CLI is configured to use Minikube’s Docker daemon and not your host’s as described in the previous section.

 # Deploying the microservices